June 2025

 Person fishing from a seawall on a partly cloudy day.
 The person is seated, facing away from the camera, with their fishing rod extending out over the water.
 The seawall runs along a paved path that leads towards a line of trees and buildings in the distance.
 The sky is a mix of blue and grey clouds, suggesting a potentially changeable weather pattern.

-I attempted to get a panoramic picture close to the sea, but waves popped water through gaps in a concrete launch ramp.
+I attempted to capture a panoramic photograph by pointing my camera toward the sea; however, waves pushed water through gaps in a concrete launch ramp.

 Panoramic view of a wooden pier extending into a choppy sea.
 Waves are breaking against the pier's edge near a seawall.
 In the distance, a small building is visible, situated amongst some trees.
 The sky is partly cloudy, with patches of blue.
 The overall impression is of a somewhat stormy but beautiful coastal scene.